 Art for a New Understanding: Native Voices, 1950s to Now

 Performance of poetry, spoken word, music and storytelling.
 This event will take place in the Nasher Museum’s new outdoor Sculpture Garden and complements Art for a New Understanding: Native Voices, 1950s to Now.

-Frank Waln is a Lakota Hip Hop artist, producer and audio engineer from the Rosebud Rez in South Dakota.
+Frank Waln is a Lakota Hip Hop artist, producer and audio engineer from the Rosebud Reservation in South Dakota.
 A recipient of the Gates Millennium Scholarship, he attended Columbia College Chicago where he earned a bachelor of arts degree in audio arts and acoustics.
 His awards include three Native American Music Awards, the 3Arts Grant for Chicago Artists and the Native Arts and Cultures Foundation 2018 National Artist Fellowship for Artistic Innovation.
 He has been featured in The Fader, Vibe, NPR, Paper Magazine, ESPN and MTV’s Rebel Music.